 What sets the Indian two-wheeler sector apart from those around the world is its huge 136 crore population with the majority of it forming part of the low and middle-income households.
 This has made India one of the largest two-wheeler markets in the world which peaked in 2019 selling over 21 million units.

 The two-wheeler segment is part of the Automobile sector which contributes to 49% of the manufacturing GDP in India.
-Out of this, it is the two-wheeler segment which made up 80.8% of total sales volume in the country for FY2020.
-This has resulted in the industry achieving an 11.8% annual growth rate.
+Out of this, it is the two-wheeler segment which made up 77% of total sales volume in the country for FY2022.

 In addition, the two-wheeler industry also supports other industries like steel, iron, rubber, glass, etc.

-The Indian government too has been taking a positive stance towards the industry.
-In August last year, the finance minister Nirmala Sitharaman suggested rate revision as 2 wheelers are neither a luxury nor a sin.
+The Indian government too has been taking a positive stance toward the industry.
+In August last year, finance minister Nirmala Sitharaman suggested rate revision as 2-wheelers are neither a luxury nor a sin.
 Further, budget 2021 introduced policies that would work in its favor in the long run.

 The voluntary vehicle scrappage policy makes it compulsory for private vehicles over 20 years of age and commercial vehicles over 15 years to undergo a test.

 Introduced to encourage vehicles on road to follow modern environmental standards would discourage the use of older vehicles due to the green tax levied on vehicles that fail the test.

 The Top 4 listed companies by MCap in the two-wheeler industry include Bajaj Auto, Eicher Motors, Hero MotoCorp, and TVS MotorCompany whose shares will be the focus of this article.

 Hero MotorCorp tops the list with a 34.51% market share as of March 2022.
 But it has been losing its market share.
 Honda Motorcycles and Scooter India takes the second spot with a 24.83% market share.